hsf-training/hsf-training-ml-webpage/_episodes/06-Data_Discussion.md

 The dataset we will use in this tutorial is simulated ATLAS data.
 Each event corresponds to 4 detected leptons: some events correspond to a Higgs Boson decay and others do not (background).
 Various physical quantities such as lepton charge and transverse momentum are recorded for each event.
 The analysis in this tutorial loosely follows [the discovery of the Higgs Boson](https://www.sciencedirect.com/science/article/pii/S037026931200857X).

 ~~~
-# In this notebook we only process the signal ggH125_ZZ4lep and the main background ZZ,
+# In this notebook we only process the signal ggH125_ZZ4lep and the main background llll,
 # for illustration purposes.
 # You can add other backgrounds after if you wish.
 samples = ['ggH125_ZZ4lep','llll']